moha-yasser/moha-yasser/README.md

 I work with data to uncover insights, understand patterns, and turn raw data into meaningful, data-driven solutions.
 I'm particularly interested in **Machine Learning** and **Classical NLP**, where I enjoy applying statistical and computational approaches to real-world problems.

-My work combines **data analysis, machine learning, and practical problem-solving**, with a focus on building projects that turn data into actionable insights.
+My experience includes working on data analysis, exploratory data analysis, machine learning, and Classical NLP projects, with a strong focus on understanding the data, building effective models, and evaluating their performance.

 🚀 **Turning data into insights, and insights into solutions.**